asmaloney/gactar/README.md

 For now this is not automated because the required files are not easy to determine programmatically.
 I may be able to improve this in the future by adding it to the auto-setup process.

-1. We are using the [Steel Bank Common Lisp](http://www.sbcl.org/index.html) (sbcl) compiler.
-Download the correct version [from here](http://www.sbcl.org/platform-table.html) by finding your platform (OS and architecture) in the table and clicking its box.
-Put it in the `env` directory and unpack it there.
+1. We are using the [Steel Bank Common Lisp](https://www.sbcl.org/index.html) (sbcl) compiler.
+Download the correct version [from here](https://www.sbcl.org/platform-table.html) by finding your platform (OS and architecture) in the table and clicking its box.
+Put the file in the `env` directory and unpack it there.

 2. To install it in our environment, change to the new directory it created (e.g. `sbcl-1.2.11-x86-64-darwin`) and run this command (setting the path to wherever the env directory is):
    ```sh